Fort Collins Local GuideUpdated weekly · last checked Jul 1, 2026

 Where do you find things to do in Fort Collins?

-Parks and rec, the local event calendar, the visitor bureau, the senior center, and the restaurants people actually go to.
-The thing worth checking is whether they are close enough and often enough that you would really use them, not just visit them once.
+Start with parks and rec, the local event calendar, the visitor bureau, the senior center, and the restaurants people actually go to.
+The real question is whether they are close enough, and happen often enough, that you would use them all year.
+Not just visit once.

 Source: Fort Collins Recreation